-The price of a specific item or service also acts as a key criteria for consumers to select the product or switch to a competitor’s product.
-At times, pricing may be considered to either make a purchase or wait for better discounts in near future.
+The price of a specific item or service also acts as a key criterion for consumers to select the product or switch to a competitor’s product.
+At times, pricing may be considered to either make a purchase or wait for better discounts in the near future.
 Businesses need to analyze the impact of pricing strategies compared to competition offering almost every time.
-Goes without saying that pricing does not continue to change drastically every month however, when it is reviewed, it is also essential to compare the impact of ‘Cost to Serve’ right from procurement stage to delivery of goods to Customer.
+Goes without saying that pricing does not continue to change drastically every month however when it is reviewed, it is also essential to compare the impact of ‘Cost to Serve’ right from the procurement stage to delivery of goods to Customer.

 Related Product’s Price

 Time and again manufacturers have continued to deliver better quality products.
 This is primarily due to a consumer’s behavior in opting to consume better or superior quality goods.
 It has also been observed that consumers with such a mindset do not bother on Price.
 All that matters to them is a good product and they do not compromise on the quality at all.
-This behavior mainly comes from consumers falling under high income group.
+This behavior mainly comes from consumers falling under high-income group.

 Expectation from Product

 Whatever is bought, it should definitely fulfill the consumer’s expectation.
-The purpose of purchase could be necessity, fashion, commercial need, luxury, health, etc. Be it a better quality product or a low priced item, any and every consumer has few or many expectations from the product.
+The purpose of purchase could be a necessity, fashion, commercial need, luxury, health, etc. Be it a better quality product or a low priced item, any and every consumer has few or many expectations from the product.
 If that stands unfulfilled, it is often observed that the customer switches to a competitor’s product and eventually churns out of our business.
-It becomes an important driver to keep our customers loyal to us and continue prefer our products for future consumption too.
+It becomes an important driver to keep our customers loyal to us and continue to prefer our products for future consumption too.